PaulRosenthal/Coastal-Florida-Climate-Changes/communities/pensacola-beach.md

 ## Detailed Forecasts and Local Information

  - [View a detailed sea level rise and coastal flood risk report](/downloads/pensacola-beach/local-report-from-climate-central.pdf) for Pensacola Beach from Climate Central
+  - Escambia County has a [79% chance of being impacted by a named storm (including tropical storms) and a 32% chance of being impacted by a hurricane in 2021](https://tropical.colostate.edu/resources.html)

 ## Visualize Sea Level Change in Pensacola Beach